Golden Sun (video game): Plot

-The power of alchemy in Weyard's ancient past enabled the development of great civilizations.
-This age devolved into worldwide conflict that subsided only with the power of alchemy sealed away.
+In Weyard's ancient past, the power of alchemy enabled the development of great civilizations.
+However, it also caused worldwide conflict that subsided only after it was sealed away.
 The keys to unlocking alchemy are four elemental stars hidden within the mountain shrine, Mt.
-Aleph, which in turn is guarded by the town of Vale at the mountain's base.
+Aleph, which is guarded by the town of Vale at the mountain's base.
 In the game's prologue, Saturos and Menardi lead a raiding party into Mt.
 Aleph to seize the elemental stars for themselves.
 They accidentally activate protective traps, causing a thunderstorm and rock slide.
-In the ensuing chaos, Felix, Isaac's father, and Jenna's parents are all presumed dead.
+In the ensuing chaos, Felix, Isaac's father, and Jenna's parents are presumed dead.

 Three years later, Isaac, Garet, and Jenna join their teacher, Kraden, in his research of Mt.
 Aleph.
 They are confronted by Saturos and Menardi, now assisted by Alex and a surviving Felix, who coerce Isaac into giving them three of the four stars.
-Forced to flee as the volcano erupts, Saturos and Menardi abduct Jenna and Kraden as bargaining chips.
+After being forced to flee as the volcano erupts, Saturos and Menardi abduct Jenna and Kraden as bargaining chips.
 Isaac and Garet are saved by the guardian of Mt.
 Aleph, the Wise One.
-He instructs the teens to prevent Saturos' group from casting the stars into their respective elemental lighthouses across Weyard, unsealing alchemy's power.
+He instructs the teens to prevent Saturos' group from casting the stars into their respective elemental lighthouses across Weyard, which will unseal alchemy's power.

 Isaac and Garet pursue Saturos' group to the Mercury Lighthouse, meeting Ivan and Mia during their travels.
 Despite their best efforts, they fail to prevent Saturos from activating Mercury Lighthouse.
 Saturos' group leaves for the next Lighthouse with Isaac's party in pursuit.
 In the ensuing chase, Isaac learns that Saturos has taken another Adept hostage: the female Jupiter Adept, Sheba.
 Saturos and Menardi activate the Venus Lighthouse before Isaac's party confronts them.
-Attempting to annihilate their opponents, Saturos and Menardi magically merge to form a massive two-headed dragon, but Isaac's party kills them.
+Saturos and Menardi merge to form a massive two-headed dragon in an effort to defeat the party, but they kill them.
 The remnants of Saturos's group continue their quest to light the remaining two lighthouses, with Jenna, Sheba, and Kraden still with them.
 The game ends as Isaac's party boards a ship to sail Weyard's open seas and continue their mission.